Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/3 CFU/3 - CS - Application Level - Web Technologies.md

 ### HTTP Response
-You can see everything in a Network section in the [[3 - Web Technologies#Inspecting the Web with Developer Tools|Inspection Tool of the Browser]]
+You can see everything in a Network section in the [[3 - CS - Application Level - Web Technologies#Inspecting the Web with Developer Tools|Inspection Tool of the Browser]]
 ![[Pasted image 20251105115257.png]]

 When the server replies, it also sends a plain-text message: